Responsible researcher evaluation

-At the Academy, we have always emphasised responsible researcher evaluation in our activities, and responsible science has been included in our funding principles for almost a decade.
-We continuously strive to improve our review practices, and the principles of responsible researcher evaluation have been further specified as part of our entire funding process.
+We have always emphasised responsible researcher evaluation in our activities, and responsible science has been included in our funding principles for almost a decade.
+We continuously develop our review practices and have further specified the principles of responsible researcher evaluation as part of our funding process.

-In 2020, the we outlined that responsible researcher evaluation is a key element of responsible science.
+In 2020, we outlined that responsible researcher evaluation is a key element of responsible science.
 The aim is to move towards more precise guidelines that comprehensively take account of the activities of the scientific community.
-The policy is supported by our commitment to international and national declarations on research assessment, such as the Declaration on Research Assessment (DORA) and the national recommendation on responsible researcher evaluation in Finland (PDF).
+The policy is supported by our commitment to international and national declarations on research assessment, such as the Declaration on Research Assessment (DORA), the international Agreement on Reforming Research Assessment (CoARA) and the national recommendation on responsible researcher evaluation in Finland (PDF).

 The Academy complies with the principles of responsible assessment